English 609 is a graduate course offered by Western Carolina Univesity in Cullowhee, NC.

 Sapphics

-Homework: write a ghazal or a poem that borrows a form (make sure that it rhymes and that you observe some of the rules of hiding rhyme).
+Homework: write a ghazal or a poem that borrows a form or rhyme strategy (varied line length, enjambment, half rhyme, internal rhyme, etc.) from another poem (make sure that it rhymes and that you observe some of the rules of hiding rhyme).

 Workshopping